-- No head coverings of any kind unless explicitly approved by the principal (including, but not limited to, berets, knitted hats, wave caps, baseball hats, etc.) - No oversized shirts, plain white t-shirts, or muscle shirts.
-Jerseys must have undershirts, sleeves, or adequate coverage. - No hoods may be worn inside the building. - Pants must be worn above the waist (no sagging); no pajama bottoms or swim trunks; no holes in pants above the knee; any top or dress worn over leggings must provide adequate coverage all the way around so that no undergarments are visible. - Shorts/Skirts: Skirts, shorts and dresses should provide coverage as a general rule at 2-3 inches above the knee all the way around. - Accessories: Bandanas, chains, blankets, dark glasses (indoors), combs/picks, and visible ankle monitors, and gang-related hair styles and/or accessories are prohibited.
+- No head coverings inside the building of any kind unless explicitly approved by the principal (including, but not limited to, berets, knitted hats, wave caps, baseball hats, etc.).
+Headbands, which only partially cover the head, are approved accessories. - No oversized shirts, plain white t-shirts, or muscle shirts.
+Jerseys must have undershirts, sleeves, or adequate coverage. - No hoods may be worn inside the building. - No pajamas or undergarments worn as outerwear are permitted. - Pants must be worn above the waist (no sagging); no pajama bottoms or swim trunks; no holes in pants above the knee that expose the skin; any top or dress worn over leggings must provide adequate coverage all the way around so that no undergarments are visible. - Shorts/Skirts: Skirts, shorts and dresses should provide coverage as a general rule at 2-3 inches above the knee all the way around. - Accessories: Bandanas, chains, blankets, dark glasses (indoors), combs/picks, and visible ankle monitors, and gang-related hair styles and/or accessories are prohibited. - Shoes: Shoes must be secured to the foot in the front and/or the back.
+Discretion should be used as to the appropriateness and safety of certain types of shoes.
+House slippers, shoes with cleats, and slides are prohibited. - It is prohibited for students to wear clothing items which advertise alcoholic beverages, sex, or tobacco.
+Profanity and obscene, crude, or suggestive messages are prohibited.
+Students are also prohibited from displaying gang-related or inflammatory symbols, colors, or insignia.